PGScatalog/pgsc_calc/docs/how-to/offline.rst

 .. warning::

-  Make sure the transfer the Nextflow binary even if the airlocked environment already has Nextflow installed.
-It's important that the versions match across both environments.
+  Make sure to transfer the Nextflow binary even if the airlocked environment already has Nextflow installed.
+It's important that the Nextflow versions match across both environments.

 3. Remember to always set the environment variable ``NXF_OFFLINE='true'`` in the offline environment